ARIA: region role

 If there is more than one

-region landmark role in a document, provide a label for each one.
-This label will allow an assitive technology user to be able to quickly understand the purpose of each landmark.
+region landmark role in a document, provide a unique label for each one.
+This label will allow an assistive technology user to be able to quickly understand the purpose of each landmark.

 In this example, the region's label is being generated by the

 If there is a content area with

 role="region" to convey to screen reader users that is a generic region.
 This is done to allow keyboard-only users to scroll regions with overflow text.

 role="region" can be declared on areas of

 <svg> along with an